 Choose the platform where your target consumers really are, but accessibility on both iOS and Android seems wisest.
 If you decide to launch on both mobile platforms simultaneously, there will also generally be some crossover that ultimately lowers the total cost.
 More often than not, there will be a common back-end architecture.
 Moreover, since the team had detected and resolved some issues when building the app for one platform, they will be able to develop the subsequent one faster.

 In any case, you will also have to decide what specific devices your mobile app will support.
-For example, it may be accessible only on smartphones like iPhone 6S, iPhone 6S+, or Samsung Galaxy S6, or on multiple versions of tablets as well.
+For example, it may be accessible only on smartphones of exact models, or on multiple versions of tablets as well.
 The development of custom interfaces to support all screen resolutions can be time-consuming and costly for Android.
 Supporting all of the OS versions of all devices will be expensive, so it’s better to select only the most popular ones.

 If the developers are required to pay a license fee for technologies, it may significantly increase an overall mobile app development cost.
 It will depend on the annual fees and the number of devices.

-While the average surveyed cost of an app's design is less than $5,000, it’s as important as technology.
+While the average surveyed cost of an app's design is about $10,000, it’s as important as technology.
 There are several aspects to it:

 If you want the design to give you a competitive advantage, hire a proven design team with an extensive portfolio.
 But remember that outside designers will have to collaborate with the app development team, which may slow down the work.
 Often it proves more convenient and cost-effective to have an app development company handle both the design and development of your app.
 (Onix has a design department that is well-practiced at designing for mobile too.)
 From branding to UX design, and then from coding to deployment - you can have it all done under the same roof.

 Unless you are blessed with a lean in-house team or someone who can play multiple roles, you’ll have to look for experts at each step of the software development process.
 Developers will be programming the app screens in Objective-C/Swift for iOS or Java/Kotlin for Android.
-Another developer will work on the server side application and APIs.
+Another developer will work on the server-side application and APIs.
 Quality assurance should participate from the onset.
-Installing the application, creation of a reliable server environment, and tackling database redundancy, backup, security, performance and scalability of the app require an experienced specialist commonly referred to as DevOps.
+Installing the application, creating a reliable server environment, and tackling database redundancy, backup, security, performance, and scalability of the app requires an experienced specialist commonly referred to as DevOps.